Istvan Nemet

+Career

 Istvan Stefan Nemet played four official A-international matches for New Zealand in 1967, the first three of which were at the Vietnam National Day Soccer Tournament.
 He scored on his debut in a 3–5 loss to trans-Tasman neighbours Australia on 5 November 1967, followed by a 3–1 win over Singapore on 8 November and a 1–5 loss to South Vietnam on 10 November 1967.
 He scored the second of his 2 goals in his final official appearance, an 8–2 win over Malaysia on 16 November 1967.